 Sin taxes help states pay the cost of treating the public health consequences of smoking, drinking, and gambling.
 But states don’t spend as much of this tax revenue on health care as they could.
-The cigarette tax is also a Pigouvian tax.
-It covers society's cost of educating people about lung cancer, and has its pros and cons.
+It covers some of society's cost of educating people about lung cancer.

 Sin taxes are more politically viable than raising income or sales taxes.
 According to the Campaign for Tobacco-Free Kids, national and state opinion polls have "consistently shown broad voter support" for tobacco tax increases.
 In 2017, 57 percent of Americans supported sin taxes on soda if the money was used for children's health programs.

 Sin taxes aren't high enough to work.
 If states really wanted to eliminate the behavior, they would raise the tax until it was high enough to discourage most people from picking up the habit, but not high enough to encourage a black market.

 Sin taxes aren't high enough to offset the behavior's cost to society.
 If they were, they'd be a Pigouvian tax.
 An example of this type of tax is the carbon tax.
 Britain imposed a carbon tax, prohibitive enough to force utility companies to switch from fossil fuels to natural gas.
 As a result, greenhouse gas emissions in the United Kingdom drastically fell to late 19th century levels.
 If the carbon tax were just a sin tax, its cost wouldn’t be high enough to compel companies to look for cleaner alternative fuel sources.